 We have already written about the problem, and what will likely be, the increasing problem of Bio Spoofing or Bio Leaks.
 In short, this is the stealing of a person’s biological identity in order to gain illegal access to money, data, facilities etc. The most well-known forms are recognition systems which use retinal imagery, facial or fingerprint identity, and perhaps fewer known sources such as your veins, heartbeat speeds and the DNA from your blood.
 All these systems are currently either being used or are in the testing stage.
 The “Spoofer” is simply a person who will try to pass themselves off as you in order to assume your identity for various reason.
 Bio spoofing is a term which refers to slightly more specific forms of identity theft.
 In our opinion there are only a very few, select forms of identity recognitions systems which can provide high levels of security, and this will be covered another time.
 Put simply however, fingerprint, retinal imagery, voice and even blood identity recognition systems are vulnerable to some degree because ultimately, they are easy to steal.
 It sounds crude but chopping off a finger or forcing someone to use ‘it’ or even an eyeball is not particularly demanding.
 Although maybe not as common as some sci-fi films would have us believe.
 Possible, nonetheless.
 Our article on “Blood Leaks” also highlights the vulnerability there.
 The point of mentioning this, at this stage, is to highlight how data (personal information) security is not only important, it may well define the quality of data sold on the open market at some point.
 To continue the Gold analogy, or indeed any other precious metal or substance, the value can be determined by grading it, which in turn is dependent on quality.
 So, as Data becomes a tradable commodity, so will the methods used for grading its quality, hence its price.
 Almost everything that is tradeable, has to have a value attributed to it.
 Even in the traditional sense where stocks and shares are traded on the various stock markets.
 Their medium to longer term value is, in the main, determined by what they refer to as “fundamental analysis”.
 A process of analyzing a company by looking at its accounts, management, profit and trading forecasts and other factors.
 In doing so, the company is given a fair price, often calculated on its earnings, and called a yield which in turn has a ‘multiple’, allowing a level comparison against its peers.
 Pretty mundane stuff maybe, but it is how systems have worked for centuries and therefore, it is highly likely it will continue to do so in the future.
 So, in the new cyber world, the tradeable commodity will be you.
 Or more precisely your data.
 Who knows, maybe after the trading of your data becomes regulated or legalized, we will find analysts in some form who specialize in valuing niche areas of that market.
 For example, the NASDAQ is a US market trading stocks in Technology only companies.
 What if we have a “UKYME” or a UK Youth Market Exchange?
 Let the imagination run wild if you like, but the concept is there.
 A tradeable market in data focused on ages 16-24 for example.
 There might be a Car Market or even the development of another form of “off exchange” transaction like Bitcoin which will attract illegal trading of data through 100% anonymous Blockchain (they should have cracked it by then).

-We have produced a comprehensive report on the methods for valuing data for the purposes of sale titled "The Human Stock Market - everyone has their price"..
+We have produced a comprehensive report on the methods for valuing data for the purposes of sale titled "The prospect of a Human Stock Market - Valuations and Market Practice"..
 For a free copy of the report please click here.

 The concept is not particularly new, but as with all concepts, it takes time for the technology to catch up.
 In the 1960's the battle was on for Space.
 Now, the battles are fought daily and in boardrooms and labs from East to West.
 With DARPA on the one hand facilitating research into Neurprosthetics in the US, on the other the "Military-Civil" fusion in China works on Research through the China Defence Universities, a concern for most Intelligenvce Agencies, and undoubtedly doing the same.
 Somewhere inbetween, the 'cash-strapped' Russians play catch-up.
 Of course the UK has had its own waterered down version of DARPA through Innovate UK (sorry...but it is).
 This is set to change and has been on the cards for many years, but on this occassion it looks like Boris Johnson will be the one to unveil the new entity.
 Whatever form it takes, it really needs to ensure the seals are tight on this one, as there are no room for leaks in todays Innovation Wars.
 The real challenge as we see it is in succesfully coordinating the vast number of current projects.
 The 'visionaries' will have to harvest the key successes in a variety of fields and squeeze the very best out of each, to suit their purposes.